What time is Flight HS13 on Channel 4?

 When is Flight HS13 on TV?

-The show next airs at 11:05pm on Channel 4 on Tuesdays .
+The show next airs at 11pm on Channel 4 on Tuesday 8th May.

 What is Flight HS13 about?